This Instant Pot Congee recipe is AMAZING!

 Pour two cups of water into the pot.

-Add a cup of rice.
+Add salt and a cup of rice and stir.

 Set the instant pot to “Manual” at high pressure for 10 minutes.